fridaysystems/inventory-presser/readme.txt

 == Changelog ==

 = 3.9.0 =
+* [Added] Modifications to searches to include vehicle data like stock numbers and VINs is extended to searches conducted in the admin dashboard.
 * [Changed] Vehicles will no longer go to Trash upon deletion and instead will be permanently deleted.

 = 3.8.0 =